Partition Function of the Harmonic Oscillator on a Noncommutative Plane: Classical NC Two-Body Problem

 where { \arraycolsep{2pt} } and

-The Hamiltonian (17) consists of a freely moving part and a $\theta$-dependent bounded term.
+The Hamiltonian (21) consists of a freely moving part and a $\theta$-dependent bounded term.
 The bounded part is same as the one-body case, Eq.
-(5), except that its mass and noncommutativity parameters are changed to $\frac{m}{2}$ and $2\theta$, respectively.
+(7), except that its mass and noncommutativity parameters are changed to $\frac{m}{2}$ and $2\theta$, respectively.
 Under these transformations the parameter $\kappa$ remains unchanged.
-So, contribution of the bounded part of Hamiltonian (17) to the partition function will be identical to the one made by the one-body Hamiltonian, Eq.
-(5).
+So, contribution of the bounded part of Hamiltonian (21) to the partition function will be identical to the one made by the one-body Hamiltonian, Eq.
+(7).
 The contribution made by the free part is the familiar result of a particle of mass 2\textit{m} moving freely through a usual commutative plane.
 Hence { \arraycolsep{2pt} } where \textit{A} stands for the area of the plane and appears after integration over \textit{X}.
+Again, we find a result unaffected by the noncommutativity.